davidclough/node/_documents/javascript-guide/javascript-guide.md

 A more important thing to note is that the function it is assigned to is **recreated** every time `addSquaresOfNumbers` is called and destroyed when the `addSquaresOfNumbers` exits.

-> Note: For the above reason, it is imperative that you do not define nest functions within within functions within any form of loop or iterator.
+> Note: For the above reason, it is imperative that you do not define nest functions within functions within any form of loop or iterator.
 This mistake could easily be made from within the callback parameter of a call to a jQuery `each()` method, e.g. `$("li").each(function { ... })`.
 Here, if you decided you wanted to encapsulate a piece of UI manipulation logic into a function which stated what it was doing, instead of just a series of jQuery calls, you should make sure it is define outside the `each` statement.

 #### Closures
 Technically, a closure is a function held together with captured parts of the environment in which it was created at the time it was created.